C-K-Robotics/LV101-assignment-3/README.md

 - $r(t)$ is the setpoint (reference) signal.
 - $y(t)$ is the sensor value.

 Here, we introduce new concepts: Rise time, Overshoot.
 Sometimes, we use them as conditions for us to design controller.
+There's also other similar concepts that we won't cover here, such as Settling time, Damping coeff (2nd order system), Natural Frequency (2nd order system).

 Please tune the PID controller you designed in the exercise #1 to make the closed-loop system generate an output signal that satisfies:
 - Overshoot must be lower than 30%.